 We may collect non-personal information when you interact with our web-site, including the web-browser name, operating system, internet service provider used and other similar.
 You may, however, visit our web-site anonymously and can choose not to supply personal information.

-When you sign-up for a free 30-day trial of Analyse-it you implicity agree to receive follow-up e-mails during your free trial, and if you purchase a license you implicity agree to receive reminders when your license or maintenance on your license is expiring.
+When you sign-up for a free trial of Analyse-it you implicity agree to receive follow-up e-mails during your free trial, and if you purchase a license you implicity agree to receive reminders when your license or maintenance on your license is expiring.
 You can unsubscribe from these at any time using the link included in every e-mail.

 We use information in aggregate to understand how visitors as a group use the services and resources provided.
 Combined with your feedback, we use this information to improve the web-site and our products and services.
 When you place an order we only collect information necessary to fulfil the order, satisfy tax requirements, and to contact you should a query arise.
 We do not share this information with outside parties except to the extent necessary, for example for credit card authorisation and fraud prevention.

 If you choose to opt-in to receive blog updates you can unsubscribe from further communications using the unsubscribe link included in each e-mail.
 You may also contact us directly to be removed from any communications.

 What information we collect as you use Analyse-it

 We collect your name, e-mail address, and diagnostic information when you activate our application or submit an error report.
 This is used to help in development and diagnosing application crashes.
 When you submit an error report you have the option to include submit a screenshot and the document you are working with.
 Screenshots and copies of the file you are working with are held securely, are treated as confidential and never be shared, and are deleted when they are no longer needed.
 They are used solely to reproduce and fix application crashes.

 We uphold the highest security standards to protect your information against unauthorized access, alteration, disclosure or destruction.